c3rb3ru5d3d53c/binlex/README.md

 - `requires` is a semver requirement evaluated against the running `binlex::VERSION`.
 - Keep outputs compact; every emitted value is serialized into the JSON stream.
 - `inline` uses `binlex --threads`, `ipc` uses `[processors].processes`, and `http` uses the server.
 - Use `config.processors.path` if your processor worker binary lives outside the default search path.
-Explicitly setting this path overrides the Python module worker fallback.
+Native IPC workers are resolved as `binlex-processor-<name>`.

 ### Making a YARA Rule